dmsurti/reynolds/reynolds/json/samples/README.md

 genson -i 2 samples/sample.json > schemas/sample.schema
 ```

-You can then modify the blockMeshDict.schema to remove all the required
+You can then modify the sample.schema to remove all the required properties, add
-properties and making any other changes.
+a title attribute and making any other changes.

-This schema is then used by `FoamDictJSONGenerator` class to auto generate a
+This schema is used by `FoamDictJSONGenerator` class to auto generate a python
-python class with bindings for a JSON instance for this schema, using
+class with bindings for a JSON instance for this schema, using
 `python_jsonschema_objects` library.